Nanny Taxes in Minnesota

 Coverage includes illness or injury, medical treatment or preventative care (including vaccines), domestic or sexual assault, and care of a family member.
 All types of employees – including part-time, temporary, or undocumented – are included.

-Employees accrue sick and safe time at the rate of one hour for every 30 hours worked in the city.
+Employees accrue sick and safe time at one hour for every 30 hours worked in the city.

 Read more about Minneapolis Sick and Safe Time.